CelliesProjects/OpenStreetMap-esp32/README.md

 ```

 - If no size is set a 320px by 240px map will be returned.

-### Get required cache size
+- The tile cache should be resized after setting a new map size.
+Use `tilesToCover(w, h)` to get a correct cache size.

+### Get the number of tiles to cover a map

 ```c++
 uint16_t tilesToCover(uint16_t w, uint16_t h)
 ```

-This returns the required number of tiles to cover the given map size.
+This returns the number of tiles required to cover -cache- the given map size.

 ### Resize the tiles cache